abhishek622/minor-project/README.md

 - User can see all active members name as well

 > emoji icon is disabled because i'm not able to implement it
-> but there is a quick fix i made for time being i.e user can use keyboard character
+> but there user can share emojis with gboard/keyboard character :grimacing:
-> to sent emoji :grimacing: